From our private database of 37,200+ case briefs...

 Facts

-In 1933, Congress enacted the Agricultural Adjustment Act (AAA) to allow the Secretary of Agriculture to set limits on the production of certain crops and tax farmers that produced in excess of those limits.
+In 1933, Congress enacted the Agricultural Adjustment Act (AAA) to allow the secretary of agriculture to set limits on the production of certain crops and to tax farmers who produced in excess of those limits.
 The AAA also provided grants to farmers to control their production of crops and thus regulate prices.
 Butler (plaintiff), a processor of crops, brought suit against the United States government (defendant) in federal district court to challenge the constitutionality of the AAA.
 The district court ruled that Butler was required to pay taxes under the AAA, but the court of appeals reversed.
 The United States Supreme Court granted certiorari.

 Rule of Law